 If the same chain configuration (including the measurement receiver; the probe antenna and other elements) is used in both stages, the uncertainty is considered systematic and constant 0.00 dB value.

 If it is not the case, this uncertainty contribution has to be taken into account and should be measured or determined by the method described in TR 25.914 [24].
 This uncertainty is assumed to have a Gaussian distribution.

+NOTE: This MU contributor is cancelled out if the relative calibration approach is used as described in section 8.9.2.

 B3-28 Insertion loss of transmitter chain